Quest-V80-on-the-beach

 Conclusion

-Even though the V80 and V60 have been on the market for quite some time, there are very few reviews available, especially for the V60.
+Even though the V80 and V60 have been on the market for just under a year, there are very few reviews available, especially for the V60.
 Given the small price difference between the two machines and the additional features you get with the V80, this is probably not that surprising.

 The few reviews that do exist for the V80 have not been favorable.
 As mentioned at the start of this review, there have been reports of EMI issues making the machine unusable in certain conditions.
 Additionally, the very small number of videos showing the V80 on the beach indicate that it is quite unstable.
 These initial reviews may have dampened enthusiasm for the machine and perhaps damaged sales, resulting in fewer reviews.